History of Riley Gaines in Timeline

 2021: NCAA Championships and Olympic Trials Qualification

-In 2021, Riley Gaines participated in the NCAA Women's Swimming & Diving Championships, securing second place in the 4 × 200 yd freestyle relay and seventh in the 200 freestyle race, earning her a spot on the All-SEC First Team that year.
-Furthermore, in 2021, she successfully qualified for the U.S. Olympic Trials.
+In 2021, Riley Gaines participated in the NCAA Women's Swimming & Diving Championships, where she came second in the 4 × 200 yd freestyle relay and seventh in the 200 freestyle race, earning her a spot on the All-SEC First Team.
+She also qualified for the U.S. Olympic Trials in 2021.

 2021: Olympic Qualification Tryout

-In 2021, Riley Gaines was invited to a tryout for a 2024 Olympic qualification event, but failed to qualify for the event proper.
+In 2021, Riley Gaines was invited to a tryout for a 2024 Olympic qualification event but did not qualify.

-In March 2022, Riley Gaines' highest ranking event finish nationally was a 5th place in the NCAA WD1 Championship 200yds Freestyle Final.
+In March 2022, Riley Gaines achieved her highest-ranking national finish, placing 5th in the NCAA WD1 Championship 200yds Freestyle Final.

-March 2022: Ties for Fifth Place with Lia Thomas
+March 2022: Ties with Lia Thomas at NCAA Championship

-In April 2022, Riley Gaines began advocating against the inclusion of transgender women in women's sports, including lobbying her state representatives to pass a law prohibiting transgender women from women's sports.
+In April 2022, Riley Gaines advocated against the inclusion of transgender women in women's sports, including lobbying her state representatives to pass a law that would prohibit transgender women from participating in women's sports.

 In April 2022, Riley Gaines retired from competitive swimming after the end of her collegiate career.

-In September 2022, Riley Gaines supported the campaign of US Senator Rand Paul by appearing in a TV ad for him, where she shared her criticism of trans women in women's sports.
+In September 2022, Riley Gaines supported the campaign of U.S. Senator Rand Paul by appearing in a TV ad for him, where she criticized trans women in women's sports.

 2022: Graduation from the University of Kentucky